ph1p/vuepress-jsdoc/README.md

 ## Typescript

-To use typescript, you have to install these dev-dependencies:
+To integrate TypeScript support, install the following dev-dependencies with the following command:

 ```bash
 npm install -D typescript jsdoc-babel @babel/cli @babel/core @babel/preset-env @babel/preset-typescript jsdoc-to-markdown
 ```

-Next, you have to add a `jsdoc.json` to your project with some settings and add it with the `-c` parameter.
-You can find a full working example with all settings inside the `./example` folder.
-The example shows also how to use babel-`plugins`.
+After installation, include a `jsdoc.json` file in your project with specific settings, and reference it using the `-c` parameter.
+For a comprehensive example with all the necessary configurations, refer to the `./example` folder.
+The example also demonstrates the usage of Babel plugins.

 ## Example